IceLab Camp 2023

 Students receive 2 ECTS credits for completing the camp.

-Applicants are young researchers from universities in Sweden or abroad.
+Applicants are young researchers (master’s, doctoral or postdoctoral) from universities in Sweden or abroad.
 Together with a CV, applicants should provide a summary of what they hope to gain from this event and how they would contribute to the collaborative outcome.

-Apply by June 27th 2022.
-We will provide an early notice by June 30th if you have been selected.
+We will provide an early notice by June 15th if you have been selected.

 Send questions to Martin Rosvall